-In response to the COVID-19 pandemic, the Reporters Committee for Freedom of the Press is outlining recommendations for journalists, legislators, and courts to ensure the press and public’s right of access to government information and proceedings is protected while entities take necessary steps to stop the spread of the coronavirus.
+In response to the COVID-19 pandemic, the Reporters Committee for Freedom of the Press has outlined recommendations for journalists, legislators, and courts to ensure the press and public’s right of access to government information and proceedings is protected while entities have taken necessary steps to stop the spread of the coronavirus.

-The Reporters Committee will continue to update the resource in real time as the situation around COVID-19 — and how federal, state, and local governments respond to it — evolves.
+The Reporters Committee will continue to update the resource as the situation around COVID-19 — and how federal, state, and local governments respond to it — evolves.

 Emergency Powers and the Press

-As of March 18, 2020, communities around the United States have taken various emergency measures to contain the spread of COVID-19.
-Most are forms of mandated "social distancing," such as bans on large gatherings and the closure of non-essential businesses.
-To date, seven counties in the San Francisco Bay Area have issued "shelter-in-place" orders, which limit when residents can leave home.
+Beginning in March 2020, communities around the United States took various emergency measures to contain the spread of COVID-19.
+Most have been forms of mandated "social distancing," such as bans on large gatherings and the closure of non-essential businesses.
+During the outset of the pandemic, numerous counties issued "shelter-in-place" orders, which limited when residents could leave home.
 The Reporters Committee has received a number of questions about how such measures could impact members of the news media, who are working to keep their communities informed.

 Is the news media an "essential service" exempt from social distancing orders?

 Emergency responses like "shelter-in-place" orders or other forms of social distancing are decisions made by state and local governments.
-In California, for instance, Gov. Gavin Newsom has broad emergency authorities, but the seven Bay Area counties issued their own shelter-in-place orders.
-Those orders all classify newspapers, television, radio, and other media services as "essential businesses," which are exempt from the restrictions but are still strongly urged to comply with social distancing measures such as working six feet apart.
-This order from San Francisco is an example.
+In California, for instance, Gov. Gavin Newsom has broad emergency authorities, but certain Bay Area counties had also issued their own shelter-in-place orders.
+Those orders classified newspapers, television, radio, and other media services as "essential businesses," which are exempt from the restrictions but are still strongly urged to comply with social distancing measures such as working six feet apart.

 To determine whether and how a news organization is affected by social distancing orders, consult local and state emergency authorities.
 If you are having difficulty finding contact information for the relevant agency, please reach out to the Reporters Committee’s hotline at email@example.com.